darkrenaissance/darkfi/doc/src/misc/ircd/ircd.md

     /set irc.look.temporary_servers on

-Finally you can attach to the local darkirc instances:
+Finally you can attach to the local IRCd instances:

     /connect localhost/6667
     /connect localhost/6668